-Crews find more debris in Lake Erie from crashed plane
+Voice recorder captured crash of plane over Lake Erie

 - Rare ice circle spinning in Middle Fork Snoqualmie River mesmerizes — then breaks apart

-All six people who were on board are presumed dead.
-Human remains from one person have been found.
+Crews on Wednesday found more debris from the wreckage, including items city officials described as being large pieces.

+The search resumed after rough weather on Tuesday forced recovery crews to stay out of the water.
+Divers earlier this week located part of the fuselage, several seats and an engine.

-The search has been slow because of limited visibility underwater, ice and high winds.
+The search in an area about the size of a football field has been slow because of limited visibility underwater, ice and winds.

+A memorial service was held Tuesday for the pilot, John T. Fleming, his wife, Sue Fleming, and their teenage sons, Jack and Andrew.

+The Flemings were returning to Columbus after making the trip to a Cleveland Cavaliers game with their neighbor Brian Casey and his teenage daughter, University of Wisconsin-Madison nursing student Megan Casey.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.